 Preppy styles are trending in several sectors of the beauty industry.

-Search volume for “preppy aesthetic” has skyrocketed in the past two years.
+Search volume for “preppy aesthetic” has skyrocketed in the past three years.

 Beauty and fashion experts say that a large part of this trend is inspired by Gossip Girl and the show’s main character Blair Waldorf.